-As of December 31, 2016, we had 165 employees, almost all of which are full-time.
-International Brotherhood of Electrical Workers, AFL CIO represented 122 of our total employees.
+As of December 31, 2017, we had 163 employees.
+Local 2285 of International Brotherhood of Electrical Workers, AFL CIO represented 119 of our employees.
 The current Local 2285 collective bargaining agreement expires on June 30, 2019.

 RISK FACTORS

 We are subject to a variety of risks, many of which are beyond our control, that may adversely affect our business, financial condition, and results of operations.
 You should carefully consider the following risk factors, as well as the other information included in this report, when making an investment decision.